smherwig/phoenix-fileserver/README.md

 Note that `-a /graphene/123456/fc055dcc` signifies that the server listens on the abstract UNIX domain socket `\x00/graphene/123456/fc05dcc`.

-In another terminal, run the `fio` tool:
+In another terminal, run fio:

 ```
 cd ~/src/makemanifest/fio